eddyah5/SaaS101/README.md

 # SaaS101
-Django-stripe-subscriptions** - In this project, we experiment with building a simple SaaS app with Stripe payment gateway API to client handle subscription and payments nicely.
+Django-stripe-subscriptions - In this project, we experiment with building a simple SaaS app with Stripe payment gateway API to client handle subscriptions and payments nicely.
 The project is comprised of 7 parts accordingly.
 The code structure:
-[PART 1)PROJECT SETUP ENVIRONMENT,
+PART 1)PROJECT SETUP ENVIRONMENT,
 PART 2)STRIPE INTEGRATION
 PART 3)DATABASE MODEL
 PART 4)GET PUBLISHABLE KEY
 PART 5)CREATE CHECKOUT SESSION
 PART 6)USER REDIRECT
-PART 7)CREATE AND TEST STRIPE WEBHOOKS AND ENDPOINTS More on this below]
+PART 7)CREATE AND TEST STRIPE WEBHOOKS AND ENDPOINTS More on this below
 ======================================================================================================================================
 **TO USE THIS PROJECT FOLLOW THE FOLLOWING STEPS:
 **